Sustainable Packaging: The Complete Guide for 2026

 They state that any claim must be truthful, specific, and substantiated.

-- “Recyclable” Claim: Companies cannot call a package “recyclable” just because it is technically possible to recycle.
+• “Recyclable” Claim: Companies cannot call a package “recyclable” just because it is technically possible to recycle.
 This label can only be claimed if recycling facilities for that specific item are available to at least 60% of the consumers where the product is sold.

-- “Compostable” Claim: Companies must be able to prove the item will break down safely in a composting facility.
+• “Compostable” Claim: Companies must be able to prove the item will break down safely in a composting facility.

-- “Eco-friendly” or “Green”: These vague claims are considered deceptive by the FTC because they are impossible to substantiate.
+• “Eco-friendly” or “Green”: These vague claims are considered deceptive by the FTC because they are impossible to substantiate.

 These are federal-level rules designed to prevent “greenwashing,” or deceptive environmental marketing.

-California SB 343: The Crackdown on "Chasing Arrows"
+SB 343: California's Crackdown on Recyclability Claims

 The How2Recycle label, run by the Sustainable Packaging Coalition, is the most common on-pack instructional label in the US.